Naiba has shared some

 code for delaying RSS output.

-https://tw.wordpress.org/plugins/code-snippets/Function of the functions.php file
+https://tw.wordpress.org/plugins/code-snippets/Purpose of the functions.php File

-Manually adding code to the functions.php file
+Manually Adding Code to the functions.php File

 Comments are closed